Preview 2017: Oregon State Beavers

 Key Player To A Successful Season

-QB Jake Luton, Jr. – Or Marcus McMaryion, or Darell Garretson.
+QB Jake Luton, Jr. – Or with Marcus McMaryion transferring, Darell Garretson.
 The 6-7, 230-pound Luton isn’t going to be the exact type of spread-running quarterback that the Andersen offense might like, but he’s a big bomber who can move a little bit.

 The former Idaho Vandal and JUCO transfer took a major risk by leaving to see if he could get to a bigger school, and it all worked.
 He didn’t take over the quarterback gig, but he looked like the next main guy for an offense that needs to settle the offense.